-Groups – Authentic Coastal Experience (ACE) Programs
+Groups – Island Ecology Experience Programs

 We offer an authentic hands-on learning experience for church, family, civic, Elderhostel, and workplace groups.

 Programs are offered year-round, rain or shine, and must be scheduled in advance.

 To help you plan your program, we’ve included all our program information on this page.